 Lenders conduct due diligence to ensure they are repaid.
 Co-op boards despise defaults, too.
 It creates vacancies, hurting the building’s reputation and financial position.

-What is debt ratio is acceptable?
+What is the debt ratio that is acceptable?

 New York City Co-ops are known for having strict financial standards.
 In many cases, their debt-to-income ratio is lower than the lender requires.
-Typically, banks want a maximum 28% of your monthly income going towards your mortgage and 36% of your total debt payments.
+Typically, banks want a maximum of 28% of your monthly income going towards your mortgage and 36% of your total debt payments.
 However, lenders have shown a willingness to allow a much higher ratio.

 The ratio relies on gross monthly income, not after-tax.
 This goes beyond your salary and includes rental income and interest/dividends.
-Self-employed buyers have more work to do, given they are allowed a certain deduction for tax purposes.
+Self-employed buyers have more work to do, given they are allowed a specific deduction for tax purposes.
 This may require you to explain your circumstances.

 The Board examines a host of other factors, such as tax returns and salary/bonus history.
 There might be mitigating factors where the board will pass you through, even if your debt-to-income ratio is slightly below their target.
 For instance, if you will have more liquidity than they are looking for after closing, or can make a compelling case that your income is temporarily depressed, you may still pass muster.